framoran/provisori-web/README.md

 * Admin: email : admin@extensionschool.ch and password : test
 * Normal user: email : normal@extensionschool.ch and password : test
 * Normal user 2 : email: normal2@extensionschool.ch and password : test
+* Important: the admin user cannot suppress any admin users -> thompfeff@hotmail.com & admin@extensionschool.ch cannot be suppressed by the admin in the heroku app for instance.

 ## Custom CSS
 Most of the project is built with Bulma which is a small CSS framework that gives strong cohence between views.
 However, for the evaluation purpose I used custom CSS and I used SASS as requested.
 All the code can be found in app/assets/sass.
 There are partials and the main scss file application.scss